founder

 • Public Radio News Directors Webinar; Lecture entitled “Keeping Watch on Capitol Hill: How to Expand Your Newsroom’s Congressional Coverage” (Spring 2012)

-• Eastern Communication Association Convention; Panelist for session entitled “There’s Power in Words” – training session to help communications professors become more media savvy (Spring 2011)
+• Eastern Communication Association Convention; “There’s Power in Words” panel – training session to help communications professors become more media savvy (Spring 2011)

 • University of North Florida; Lectured students on potential implications for democracy from the decline in Washington press corps over last few decades (Spring 2009)